rr2277/ExcaliDash/README.md

 # Installation

 > [!CAUTION]
 > NOT for production use.
-While attempts have been made at hardening (XSS/dompurify, CORS, rate-limiting, sanitization) have been made, they are inadequate for public deployment.
+While attempts have been made at hardening (XSS/dompurify, CORS, rate-limiting, sanitization), they are inadequate for public deployment.
 Do not expose any ports.
 Currently lacking CSRF.

 > [!CAUTION]
 > ExcaliDash is in BETA.
 Please backup your data regularly (e.g. with cron).